Nicolaes Witsen: Early life

-Nicolaes Witsen was born in Amsterdam As a member of the Witsen family.
-His father, Cornelis Jan Witsen, was burgomaster, head bailiff and administrator of the Dutch West India Company.
+Nicolaes Witsen was born in Amsterdam as a member of the Witsen family.
+His father, Cornelis Jan Witsen, was burgomaster, head bailiff, and an administrator of the Dutch West India Company.

 In 1656, Nicolaes went with his father to England, where he was introduced to Oliver Cromwell's children.

 In March 1662, Nicolaes Witsen held a disputation at the Amsterdam Athenaeum Illustre, in which he argued against the influence of comets on the welfare of all earthly things, possibly influenced by his nephew Joannes Hudde.

 In 1664 and 1665, Nicolaes made an embassy to Russia with the envoy Jacob Boreel.
 By boat, they went to Riga, then Swedish, and overland to Novgorod and Moscow.
 There he met with Andrew Vinius, who became his life long friend, sending him maps and objects.

-The talks with czar Alexis of Russia about a monopoly on tar were no success.
+The talks with Tsar Alexis of Russia about a monopoly on tar were no success.
 Witsen wrote in his diary that no-one there was occupied with art or science.
-Witsen visited the Patriarch Nikon and made notes on the worship of icons, interested in his name saint (and patron saint of Amsterdam), saint Nicholas.
+Witsen visited Patriarch Nikon and made notes on the worship of icons as he was interested in his name saint (and the patron saint of Amsterdam), Saint Nicholas.

 He studied law at Leiden University, but became more interested in languages and maps.

-In the 1666–1667 Witsen travelled to Rome and met with Cosimo III de' Medici in Pisa.
+In 1666–1667, Witsen travelled to Rome and met with Cosimo III de' Medici in Pisa.
 In Paris, he met the scientist Melchisédech Thévenot.
 In 1668 he travelled to Oxford.
-In 1674 he married Catherina Hochepied.
-Four children were born, not surviving childhood.